 The leaves of deciduous magnolias change color in the fall.
 The leaves stay on the tree for a while but eventually fall off.

 With evergreen magnolias, it’s a little different.
-Not all of their leaves age at the same time, but only some do.
-This happens mostly in the spring.
-The older leaves are usually closer to the middle of the crown while the younger ones are at the periphery of the crown.
+Not all of their leaves age simultaneously, but only some do.
+This happens mainly in the spring.

 How to fix